-1Eligibility for the Master's Degree Program in Agricultural Biosciences, in addition to the requirements pursuant to § 36(1) Nos.
-1 and 2, requires proof of aptitude pursuant to § 36(1) No. 3 in accordance with the following provisions.
-2The special qualifications and skills of the candidates should correspond to the field of Agricultural Biosciences.
+1Eligibility for the Elite Master's Degree Program in Nutrition and Biomedicine, in addition to the requirements pursuant to § 36 (1) no(s).
+1 and 2, requires proof of aptitude pursuant to § 36 (1) no. 3 in accordance with the following provisions.
+2The special qualifications and skills of the candidates should correspond to the field of Nutrition Science.
 3Individual aptitude parameters are:

-- 1.1 ability to do research work and/or basic research and methodological work; - 1.2 specialist knowledge from a bachelor's degree program in - the natural sciences with a focus on bioscientific fundamentals & methods - applied plant and animal sciences - mathematics, statistics and data science, - 1.3 knowledge of agricultural and bioscientific matters, - 1.4 knowledge of English specialist terminology.
+- 1.1 ability to do research work and/or basic research and methodological work; - 1.2 specialist knowledge from a bachelor's degree program in the natural sciences with emphasis on the biosciences, - 1.3 knowledge of nutritional and biomedical issues, - 1.4 knowledge of English specialist terminology.